Choosing the Right Employer: Five Things to Look Out For as a Working Mom

-Here are five things to look for in your next employer, especially if you are juggling the need to earn and hoping to find a place to feel valued.
-These are not extravagant asks.
-They are markers of a workplace where your contribution will likely be respected and your potential nurtured.
+Here are five things to consider when evaluating a potential employer.
+These are not extravagant asks, but clear markers of a workplace where your contribution will likely be respected and your potential nurtured.
 Use them to frame thoughtful interview questions, or speak to your recruiter beforehand.
-What to look for in a good employer:

 Eighty-four percent of women in the 2025 report said they want to grow in their careers.
 Yet nearly half are actively looking for new work because they feel stuck.
 For many, it is not about chasing promotions.
 It is about the quiet need for progress, purpose and development.